daltyboy11/daltyboy11.github.io/_posts/2020-06-20-an-effective-journalling-strategy.md

 ### It puts your journal contents in a safe place.
 Files on your computer or, better yet, uploaded to the cloud, are a more permanent place for keeping that precious content.
-You'll have them forever... as long as you can manage to not lose your physical journal in the several months before you start uploading!
+You'll have it forever... just don't lose your physical journal before you start uploading!

 ## Rinse and repeat
 Find a new notebook and repeat the process.
 Happy journaling!